Owez/portfolio/content/blog/mdtodocx.md

 Time for something fresh, paragraphs 😎

-I'll skip over the conversions for the rest of them because I could be writing this blog post for weeks.
-The markdown elements left to implement are codeblocks, quotes, numbered lists, and images.
+I'll skip over the conversions for the rest of them because I could be writing this blog post for weeks and its getting repetitive.
+The markdown elements left to implement are codeblocks, quotes, and numbered lists.

 # Paragraphs